Conversion Tracking

 cURL

-curl -X POST https://your-domain.clicklens.io/api/v1/sessions/convert \
+curl -X POST https://app.clicklens.io/api/v1/sessions/convert \

 -H "Content-Type: application/json" \